dchichkov/cpp_fdw/README.md

 These two parameters can be set on a JSON foreign table object.

- * filename: The absolute path of a json file or a gzipped json file.
+ * filename: The absolute path of a cpp file or a gzipped cpp file.
- * max\_error\_count: Maximum number of invalid json documents to skip before erroring out.
+ * max\_error\_count: Maximum number of invalid cpp documents to skip before erroring out.
 Defaults to 0.

 As an example, we demonstrate querying a compressed JSON file from scratch